 Why is it so important to be prepared for the first 72 hours?

-I want to emphasize that supplies for 72 hours is NOT enough to get you through a major disaster.
+Having 72 hours' worth of supplies is NOT enough to get you through a major disaster.
 The most advanced preppers have supplies of food going 25+ years into the future.
 This is not something that you build up overnight.
-To get to that level, you’ll have to have a prepping budget, learn many skills, have a storage and rotation system, and know things like how to properly store food.
-However…

 Having enough supplies for 72 hours will greatly increase your chances of surviving an emergency.